We have a BIG problem when it comes to unconscious bias: the human mind.

 In this fast-paced, competitive, and stressful society we live in, it’s often convenient to be able to categorize things in this way.
 Especially because complexity takes time and effort.
 So judgment seems to serve our need to make quick decisions, be as productive as possible, and get things done.

 The problem comes in, however, when we let our biases control our behaviors and actions in a counterproductive way.
 Our capacity of “judgment” backfires on us, when we begin judging an entire race, or gender, or ethnicity.
 Or even when we judge an individual we know, based on limited interactions with them.

 When we put infinitely complex, nuanced human beings into boxes of “good” and “bad” based on our past interactions.
 We miss out on opportunities for our own growth and the growth of our organizations.

 But as much as we may try, we cannot exactly wipe our brains clean like a slate.
 We can’t erase our past experiences and memories(without some serious hypnosis and brainwashing, maybe).
 So what to do?

 The 3A Approach

 ACCEPTANCE.
 The first step is to accept that you are biased.
 You can stop feeling guilty about it.
 After all, bias is a part of the human experience.
-As mentioned, it is our natural, primal instinct to form judgments in order to keep ourselves “safe.”
+As I said, it is our natural, primal instinct to form judgments in order to keep ourselves physically and psychologically “safe.”